d-run/drun-docs/docs/zh/docs/en/service/share.md

   - toc
 ---

-# d.run Platform Personal Information Sharing and SDK List
+# d.run Personal Information Sharing and SDK List

-The d.run platform collects certain personal information for real-name authentication, payments, one-click login, and certification, and shares this information with third-party platforms such as Alipay.
+The d.run collects certain personal information for real-name authentication, payments, one-click login, and certification, and shares this information with third-party platforms such as Alipay.

 | Third Party Name | Types of Personal Information Collected | Purpose of Processing | Collection Method | Contact Information |
 |------------------|-----------------------------------------|-----------------------|-------------------|---------------------|